billyc/billyc.github.io/moia.md

 **TOTAL TIME: 3.25 hours**

-Note, this is a very short script so I did not spend time diving things into methods and writing unit tests.
+Note, this is a very short script so I did not spend time dividing the code into small methods and writing unit tests.
 I thought the time would be better spent adding additional analyses, as I have done.